 The “Survey and Manage” provisions of the Northwest Forest Plan were set in place to provide protection for all known sites where old-growth dependent species, including lichens, occur within National Forests (U.S. Department of Agriculture, Forest Service, and U.S. Department of Interior, Bureau of Land Management 1994; 2001).
 Studies indicate that old-growth associated lichen species are significantly declining in the Pacific Northwest bioregion.
 For example, Nephroma occultum Northwest Forest Plan (Category A) is considered at high risk of extirpation in Washington state due to its dependence on the very oldest trees as a substrate, few occurrences and severe threats to remaining populations (Sillett and Goward 1998; WHNP 2024).
 Similar to N. occultum, recent surveys of historical sites found that several populations of Pseudocyphellaria rainierensis in Oregon and Washington have been completely eliminated due to wildfire and logging (pers. comm.
 J. Villella and J.E.D Miller 2025; J.E.D.
 Miller 2024) including the southern-most known population in Douglas County, Oregon.
 Considering that eleven lichen species hold a Category A status and are likely declining without documentation, this entire old-growth, epiphytic lichen community is most likely threatened.

-e recommend a moratorium on cutting old growth is in the Gifford Pinchot National Forest in the southern Cascades of Washington State.
-Th area contains dozens of historical rare lichen populations, likely due to the many mature and old-growth forest stands conserved within late-successional reserves (LSR), that exist within matrix lands of younger timber rotation forests.
+We recommend a moratorium on cutting old growth in the Gifford Pinchot National Forest in the southern Cascades of Washington State and the Willamette National Forest in Oregon.
+These areas contains dozens of historical rare lichen populations, likely due to the many mature and old-growth forest stands conserved within late-successional reserves (LSR), that exist within matrix lands of younger timber rotation forests.
 These LSR’s, which were established under the NWFP, represent extensive habitat for many rare and threatened old-growth dependent species (DellaSala et al. 2022).
 Unfortunately, these populations are at great risk for future declines because of an increase in frequency and severity of wildfire in recent years (Halofsky et al. 2020).
 Over 2 million acres have burned in these two states, and over 100,000 acres have burned multiple times between 2001 and 2024.
-Transfer of matrix into LSR lands (specifically the 72,857 acres of forests over 200 years in age) within theNational Forest would protect existing habitat for old-growth dependent species while increasing overall forest resilience to wildfire through the creation of cooler microclimates provided by shade in older forests (Frey et al. 2016; Halsey 2024).
+Transfer of matrix into LSR lands (specifically the 72,857 acres of forests over 200 years in age) within these National Forests would protect existing habitat for old-growth dependent species while increasing overall forest resilience to wildfire through the creation of cooler microclimates provided by shade in older forests (Frey et al. 2016; Halsey 2024).

 We recommend targeted conservation of riparian forests that are adjacent to old-growth and late-seral stands, as these habitats serve as important refugia for old-growth dependent lichens, particularly for cyanobacteria-containing species (Liden & Hilmo 2005; McCune et al. 2002).
 Riparian environments are ideal for lichen growth because they introduce light gaps in the forest canopy and waterfalls and river aerosol provide high humidity (Björk et al. 2009).
 Currently, stream buffer zones protect a very narrow zone along streams.
 While this is helpful to some degree, much larger buffers would protect lichens and also result in cleaner streams with less particulate matter, by providing a filter area to catch runoff from logging operations.
 Old-growth-dependent, aquatic lichens are very sensitive to changes in water quality and stream turbidity and can only thrive where the runoff is minimal and silt does not cover them (Glavich 2009).